dsv-su/marihanchan/README.md

 isn't very interesting, now is it? let's instead explain what marihan does with the information.

-the "root" of the project is the location of where marihan will put it. this could be either just nothing (would clone into the execution dir) or any absolute or relative url within the system. please note that marihan always uses the "root" of the top-most project only, so if you have a project with no root in it - none of the dependencies will change this fact.
+the "rootDir" of the project is the location where marihan will put it. this could be either just nothing (would clone into the execution dir) or any absolute or relative path within the system. please note that marihan always uses the rootDir of the top-most project only, so if you have a project with no rootDir in it - none of the dependencies will change this fact and the project will be cloned into the current working dir.

 the "rqeuires" property tells marihan what other projects this current one depends on. in the example above, the "dsv_forms" project depends on the "dsv_base", which in turn depends